Metro Film Festival puts your FAN FILM on the BIG SCREEN

 Our Roku and FireTV presence has expanded since we started in 2015.

-We started with independent VOD films on our first channel: Movies Plus on FireTV.
+We started as a commercial venture, with independent VOD films on our first channel: Movies Plus on FireTV.
 Now we stream Indie films from our Metro Film Festival, and we have “live” channels that run 24/7.

 In 2016 we expanded to Roku with MPTV (Movies Plus TV) at this link on Roku.
 Movies Plus channels are cornerstones in our organization.